 Direct beneficiary data is required for projects in which individuals apply for services based upon income.
 For these projects, the data will consist of actual recipients of service.
-Therefore, the data will not be available until the project is completed and the actual beneficiaries are known and reported to the State in a Final Performance Report.
+Therefore, the data will not be available until the project is completed and the actual beneficiaries are known and reported to the State in a Final Performance Report (FPR).
 This requirement applies to job creation, home ownership, housing rehabilitation and other direct benefit activities.
-Please note, racial and ethnic data was not provided above as the projects completed during PY2021 were not tied to the 2020-2024 Consolidated Plan or FY2021 Annual Action Plan.
+Please note, racial and ethnic data was not provided above as no projects reached completion during the 2022 program year.

 The geographic area for the distribution of the programs included in this report includes the entire State, with the exception of the State's nine CDBG entitlement jurisdictions.
 State CDBG funds were not made available in the 9 entitlement jurisdictions, which include: Beckley, Charleston, Huntington, Martinsburg, Morgantown, Parkersburg, Vienna, Weirton, and Wheeling.
+Please note, State CDBG-CV funds were made available statewide and to the nine CDBG entitlement jurisdictions.

 West Virginia is a predominately rural state of limited ethnic and racial diversity.
-According to the ACS Data (V2019), West Virginia's total population of 1,782,959 consists of 123,024 or 6.9% total minority population.
+According to the ACS Data (V2022), West Virginia's total population of 1,775,156 consists of 127,811 or 7.2% total minority population.
 African American residents represent the largest minority group at 3.7% of the total population.
 In most rural West Virginia counties, white households represent the majority of households; however, certain census tracts and block groups are more diverse.

-Minority household groups, such as African American, American Indian-Alaska Native, Asian, Pacific Islander and Hispanic households, are more concentrated in Kanawha (11.4%), Berkeley (13.3%), Monongalia (10.1%), Cabell (9%), and Raleigh (11.4%) counties.
+Minority household groups, such as African American, American Indian-Alaska Native, Asian, Pacific Islander and Hispanic households, are more concentrated in Kanawha (11.5%), Berkeley (13.7%), Monongalia (10.2%), Cabell (9.2%), and Raleigh (11.2%) counties.
 Jefferson, Mercer, Wood, Marion, and Harrison counties round out the top ten counties.
-Larger concentrations of minority household groups are located in entitlement jurisdictions, with the top five percentages found in Charleston (21.2%), Huntington (15%), Beckley (24.8%), Martinsburg (21.3%) and Morgantown (14.3%).
+Larger concentrations of minority household groups are located in entitlement jurisdictions, with the top five percentages found in Charleston (22.4%), Huntington (14.9%), Beckley (27.7%), Martinsburg (24.2%) and Morgantown (14.3%).

 While the ethnic and racial characteristics of the rural areas of the State have remained consistent over the years, there is a significant disparity in the social and economic characteristics of the rural areas.
-While the median income for a family of four in Jefferson and Putnam counties in 2019 was \$82,551 and \$63,954, respectively; the median income for a family of four in McDowell and Mingo Counties in 2019 was \$26,072 and \$35,454 respectively.
+While the median income for a family of four in Jefferson and Putnam counties in 2022 was \$86,711 and \$68,740, respectively; the median income for a family of four in McDowell and Mingo Counties in 2019 was \$30,127 and \$35,349 respectively.